Reading: Detail & Inference (Sophisticated Texts)

 - First Read (Gist): Read the paragraph once at a normal speed to understand the overall topic and the author's general stance.

-- Final Read (Synthesis): Read the paragraph one last time to appreciate how the individual sentences and word choices work together to create a powerful, cohesive argument.
+- Final Read (Synthesis): Read it one last time to appreciate how the individual parts work together to create a powerful, cohesive argument.

 Practice with a Sophisticated Text